 You can find information on the appeals process in the Provider Operations Manual.

-The goal is to have all LP applications complete within 60 days but no longer than up to 90 days from the date of acceptance and Agency Applications within 90 days and no longer then 120 days
+The goal is to have all LP applications complete within 60 days but no longer than up to 90 days from the date of acceptance and agency applications within 90 days and no longer than 120 days

 Each NC START region has a central access number for information and referral.
 Referrals to NC START for eligible individuals can be made by anyone known to the individual with an understanding of the individual’s current status and treatment, support and behavioral history and the applicable legal consent for referral.
 Referral sources often include the following individuals/groups: Individuals themselves, parents and other natural supports, legal guardians, LME staff, Case Management provider staff, Mobile Crisis Management team staff, Clinical home provider staff, Hospital staff, Community Mental Health provider staff, etc. Referrals for eligible individuals not experiencing crises at the time of referral should be made during business hours (8:00 AM – 5:00 PM EST) to appropriate NC START team access number.
 Referrals for eligible individuals experiencing crises at the time of referral may be made at any time of day/night (24/7/365) to the appropriate NC START team access number.